Tao-Hu/VarianceComponentTest.jl/docs/dataformats.md

 ---
 ## Output file

-Output file is a flat file which contains p-values and other information for each group of markers under certain testing scheme.
+Output file is a flat file that contains p-values and other information for each group of markers under certain testing scheme.
 In output file, each line represents for one group of markers (the first line is the header).
 There are two formats of the output file: one is for the case when no annotation file is provided, the other is for the case when an annotation file is provided.

 #### No annotation file provided